 How is a REIT different from crowdfunding?

-REITs and crowdfunding are virtually the same thing.
-The investors provide capital, the REIT or crowdfunding sponsor purchases real estate, and the investors earn a return on their investment.
+REITs and crowdfunding have the same general concept.
+The investors provide capital, the REIT or crowdfunding sponsor purchases real estate, and the investors hopefully earn a return on their investment.

-One of the main differences, however, is that investors typically are investing in a specific deal with crowdfunding.
+One of the main differences is that investors commonly invest in a specific deal with crowdfunding.
 The sponsor raises money for that deal, the investors all get a piece of the cash flow, and once the property is sold, the investment is over.
 Each deal is a separate transaction.

 REIT investors, on the other hand, are typically investing in a portfolio of properties.
-This portfolio will usually change over time as the REIT's management team will dispose of poorly performing properties to invest in properties with a higher return.
-They also usually continue to add more real estate assets to their portfolio as more investors purchase shares.
+This portfolio can change over time as the REIT's management team disposes of poorly performing properties to invest in properties with higher returns.
+A REIT also usually continues to add more real estate assets to a portfolio as more investors purchase shares.

-An investor's capital is usually tied up for several years when they invest in crowdfunding.
-The same is normally true with private REITs.
-However, publicly traded REITs can be bought and sold whenever the investor wants
+An investor's capital is typically tied up for several years when they invest in crowdfunding.
+The same is usually true with private REITs.
+However, publicly traded REITs can be bought and sold whenever the investor wants.

 Why start a REIT?